Virginia WOOLF and the natural world

 Provisional times

 • Lectures - 10.00 to 11.00 am British Summer Time.
-We will make the lectures available to people in other time zones with recordings as needed.
+We will make the lectures available to people in other time zones with pre-recorded lectures as needed.

 • Supervisions (tutorials) - provisional times: 11.30 am–12.30 pm; 3.00-4.00 pm; 6.00–7.00 pm British Summer Time.
 Times will be finalised when we see how many people enrol and in which time zones.
 We aim to make it possible for people in all time zones to come to the supervisions at a reasonable time of day.
 The supervisions are at the heart of the course, allowing you to work in a very small group, guided by a supervisor.